 The Human Rights Office (HRO) is a neutral and impartial office responsible for receiving and responding to formal and informal complaints related to human rights-related discrimination and harassment, personal and workplace harassment, and sexual violence, from all members of the university community.
 The HRO also provides education and training on these matters as well as offers guidance and consultation to all members of the community on these issues.

-More information is available at: uOttawa.ca/respect/en If you or someone you know is dealing with discrimination, harassment or sexual violence, please email the Human Rights Office (respect@uOttawa.ca).
-Addictions Ottawa Public Health Listing of local mental health and substance use supports ottawapublichealth.ca/en/public-health-topics/mental-health-and-substance-use-services- and-resources.aspx#Services-and-Resources General substance use resources: canada.ca/en/health-canada/services/substance-use/get-help-problematic-substance-use.html Conclusion By working together, we can ensure that the University is a caring community.
+If you or someone you know is dealing with discrimination, harassment or sexual violence, please email the Human Rights Office (respect@uOttawa.ca).